Paolo Emilio Landi: Television

 In 1982 Landi began collaborating with the television program Protestantesimo on Raidue (the State Italian Broadcasting Company) as a director, journalist and host.
 During his time with the 50-year old program, he produced hundreds of news stories, documentaries, musical programs and studio interviews.

 In 2001 he became a member of the Order of Journalists of Lazio.
 He has directed and produced documentaries in Europe, Africa, Asia, and the Americas.

-For Rai WORLD, (The Other Italy), he filmed more than 200 portraits of Italians living in South Africa, mostly in the cities of Johannesburg, Cape Town, and Durban.
+For Rai WORLD, (The Other Italy), he filmed more than 400 portraits of Italians living in South Africa, mostly in the cities of Johannesburg, Cape Town, and Durban.
+He recently released a 14 episodes serie called "Cape to the Equator".